Redwood-FTC/ftc-maringineers-decode/README.md

-Maringineers Ftc Decode 2025-2026 code
+Code for the Maringineers #25830 team in the FTC season DECODE, 2025-2026.

-see src symlink for source dir
+Coded by Iris Teyssier, Milo Lee, Ayansh Singh, and Rohan Nagashetti.

-real readme is src/readme.md
+See src symlink for the source directory.
+The real readme is at src/readme.md.